dclprogramming/Volumeleveler/README.md

 # Volume Leveler (Google TV / Android TV)

-Listens through a mic (auto-picks USB > wired > Bluetooth > built-in, or choose one) and nudges the TV's master volume to keep the room level near a target room loudness setting.
+Listens through a mic (auto-picks Built-in > USB > Bluetooth, or choose manually) to dynamically nudge the TV's volume up & down, keeping the rooms overall noise level near a set target.
+The apps primary function is to fix movies that go from normal volume to blasting you into another dimension to whispering by stabilizing and leveling audio output.

 Volume Control Compatibility:
 | Output / Setup                          | Works?      | Notes                                    |